ProgrammingFurry/e621Virus/README.md

-How to build on linux (tested on windows subsystem for linux:
+How to build on linux (tested on windows subsystem for linux, still WIP):
-Pull the project from github
+1. Pull the project from github
-Use "git submodule update --init --recursive" to get all submodules Create a directory inside the main folder named "build Inside build run "cmake ../" to create the make file Run "make"
+2. Use "git submodule update --init --recursive" to get all submodules
+3. Create a directory inside the main folder named "build
+4. Inside build run "cmake ../" to create the make file
+5. Run "make"
-It will create an executable called "Virus.exe"
+6. It will create an executable called "Virus.exe"

 For building on Windows it is still WIP (If you find a way to please document and send a commit to explain how)